oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL/DenseLinearAlgebra/guided_jacobiCudaGraphs_SYCLMigration/README.md

         graphExec, jacobiKernelNode,
         ((k & 1) == 0) ? &NodeParams0 : &NodeParams1);
     ```
-    The tf::syclFlow doesn’t have a equivalent method to cudaGraphExecKernelNodeSetParams method to set the arguments of the kernel conditionally, instead we can achieve this by simple logic by array of arguments and choosing it conditionally.
+    The tf::syclFlow doesn’t have an equivalent method to cudaGraphExecKernelNodeSetParams method to set the arguments of the kernel conditionally, instead, we can achieve this by simple logic by an array of arguments and choosing it conditionally.
     ```
     double *params[] = {x, x_new};